Terms and Conditions

 The material on the web services is, unless stated otherwise, subject to Crown copyright.
 Unless we indicate that certain Crown copyright content may be available for use under a different arrangement, you may use or reuse the content published on the web services without prior permission but must adhere to and accept the terms of the Open Government Licence for public sector information.
 You must acknowledge the source of the content and include a link to the Open Government Licence wherever possible.
 Authorisation to reproduce a third party’s copyright material must be obtained from the copyright holders concerned.

-You are not permitted to use logos displayed on the web services under the terms of the Open Government Licence, and so requests for permission to use logos should be directed to the Press Office using the Contact Us form.
+You are not permitted to use logos displayed on the web services under the terms of the Open Government Licence, and so requests for permission to use logos should be directed to the Enquiries team using the Contact Us form.
 Please tell us how and why you wish to use the logo, and include your name, address, telephone and fax numbers and your email address with your request.

 The NCSC encourages users to establish hypertext links to the web services, however we don’t give you permission to suggest that your website is associated with, or endorsed by, the NCSC.